Political science and geography

 The Freshman years

 In the first two years, called Junior Freshman and Senior Freshman, you will study foundation courses covering (i) Introduction to geography I (Physical), II (Human-physical environment interface) and III (Human); Changing environments; Human geography – changing worlds, and Geography seminars; (ii) Introduction to political science, Introduction to sociology, Introduction to economic policy, Comparative politics, International relations, and the History of political thought.

 The Junior Sophister year

 In the Junior Sophister (third) year students take each subject equally.
-On the geography side two courses are mandatory with the other four courses being drawn from a list of options.
-The mandatory geography courses are Geographic information systems, and History and philosophy of geography (see www.tcd.ie/Geography for more information).
-For those students planning to continue geography in the Senior Sophister (fourth) year as their sole subject, Advanced research methods in geography is also compulsory.
-On the political-science side, students may take any three options (see www.tcd.ie/Political_Science/undergraduate/timetable to view the courses currently offered); students intending to take political science alone in the fourth year must take Research methods for political scientists in their third year.
+On the geography side modules are drawn from a list of options (see www.tcd.ie/Geography for more information).
+For those students planning to continue geography in the Senior Sophister (fourth) year as their sole subject, Advanced research methods in geography is compulsory.
+On the political-science side, students may take any three options (see www.tcd.ie/Political_Science/undergraduate/timetable to view the modules currently offered); students intending to take political science alone in the fourth year must take Research methods for political scientists in their third year.

 The Senior Sophister year

 In the Senior Sophister (fourth) year, students may take both subjects equally or one subject alone.
 For students taking geography or political science as their sole subject in this year a research thesis or dissertation is compulsory.
-See www.tcd.ie/Geography/undergraduate/modules/year4 to view the current courses offered for Senior Sophisters (fourth-year students) in geography and www.tcd.ie/Political_Science/undergraduate/timetable for those offered in political science.
+See www.tcd.ie/Geography/undergraduate/modules/year4 to view the current modules offered for Senior Sophisters (fourth-year students) in geography and www.tcd.ie/Political_Science/undergraduate/timetable for those offered in political science.

 There are opportunities for students to spend all or part of the third year studying abroad in the United Kingdom, France, the Netherlands, Sweden, Poland or Spain.
 Participating in these opportunities is dependent upon the exchange fulfilling the course requirements of both departments.